 - Red, Yellow, or Blue Watercolor Paint (Stockmar Paints are recommended, but high-quality artist tubes work just as well.
 Use Carmine Red, Lemon Yellow, and Ultramarine Blue.)

-- 8 oz canning jar for mixing and storing paints.
+- 8-oz canning jar for mixing and storing paints.

-- Small 2 – 6 oz jar for paints while in use (recycled baby food jars work great.
-We’re reusing glass jars that we used for homemade baby food.
-You can also use 4 oz canning jars or ramekins.
+- I use glass jars made for homemade baby food.
+You can also use 4-oz canning jars or ramekins.
 (You will only need two for this art project.)

-- Two sponges – or one cut in half.
-(One clean to wipe paper of excess water, and one to clean board or surface once finished.)
+- One clean-to-wipe paper to wipe excess water, and one to clean the board or surface once finished.

 - A rag or small towel